 Find the Wellbeing & Migration recording summary here.

-Participants will enjoy a private, after hours viewing of our current exhibition and expert tuition from an experienced art tutor.
+All classes run from 6.30pm to 8.30pm and participants will enjoy a private, after hours viewing of our current exhibition.
 Easels and art materials are all provided.
+Book your place here.

 Watching Art – Tuesday 9th May at Belsize Square Synagogue

 Film showing: PART OF THE STRUGGLE.
 ART AND POLITICS IN THE WEIMAR REPUBLIC

 Followed by a discussion with distinguished Historian and Author Jonathan Petropoulos, Ph.D who writes about National Socialism and, in particular, the fate of art looted during World War II.

 To book call 02076043991